kurt-ds/YelpCamp/README.md

 Mapping and Geolocation: Google Maps API

 By creating YelpCamp, you aim to provide campers with a valuable resource for discovering and sharing information about campgrounds worldwide.
 The project will not only enhance the camping experience for individuals but also foster a passionate and engaged community of outdoor enthusiasts.

+## BUGS
+ - ReturnTo is not working properly
+ - Images are not shown when displayed in the new and edit forms
+ - Limit images to be uploaded